smaurice101/readthedocs/docs/source/api.rst

 - Kafka topic to store the output.

-*patternscorethreshold* : int, required
+*patternwindowthreshold* : int, required

-- Threshold number for the occurence of the search terms.
+- Threshold number of windows for the occurence

+  of patterns of the search terms.

+*rtmsscorethreshold*: string, optional

+- Threshold number for RTMS score between 0-1

+*rtmsscorethresholdtopic*: string, optional

+- Name of a kafka topic that will contain messages greater

+  than rtmsthreshold

+*attackscorethreshold*: string, optional

+- Threshold number between 0-1

+*attackscorethresholdtopic*: string, optional

+- Name of a kafka topic that will contain messages greater

+  than attackthreshold

+*patternscorethreshold*: string, optional

+- Threshold number between 0-1

+*patternscorethresholdtopic*: string, optional

+- Name of a kafka topic that will contain messages greater

+  than patternthreshold

 *array* : int, optional

 - Process data as arrays